brunolcarli/Goblins-Server/README.md

 <hr />

 This project implements a backend server for a tactics online multiplayer game.
 It is an open source experimental project.
 This service aims to store players data, like their position, lv, characters, and all game stuff that must be persistent.
-The server also communicates with an MQTT message broker to broadcast ingame events to all connected clients, like chat messages, player actions and all events that must be updated on the client side within the game environment.
+The server uses websockets based on GraphQL subscriptions to broadcast ingame events to all connected clients, like chat messages, player actions and all events that must be updated on the client side within the game environment.
 The server is supposed to be online and serving a GraphQL API so that the clients can write and read data through the API.

 # Service configuration and execution